CMSgov/ab2d-website/onboarding.md

 #### Verify test data retrieval

 The ADOS will receive an email with instructions on next steps.
 They must send the AB2D team the job ID from a successful data export in the sandbox.
-Learn <a href ="https://docs.google.com/document/d/1tYsg4ajj093fOtadzkfcm-FXPsBv8UeNqYL3MjwmJLI/edit?usp=sharing">how to get a bearer token</a> and <a href="https://docs.google.com/document/d/19gV19BHBqGVezAcpNAm90DlVYlXKZSoW3Tvg4N9Bkq8/edit?usp=sharing">access test claims data</a>.
+Learn [how to get a bearer token]({% link how-to-get-a-bearer-token.md %}) and [access test claims data]({% link how-to-access-test-claims-data.md %}).
 #### Provide your IP addresses

 Your organization must provide the AB2D team with the public, static IP address(es) of every network or system that will use the API.
 These will be reviewed, approved, and allowlisted as an additional layer of security.